microsoft/Windows-driver-samples/mtabow.md

 ## Call to Action
 * Publish date: 2026/06/23.
 * For: Hardware Partners
   * Download HLK_MVHV 0.02.
 HLK and OS.
 See beneath.
   * Install HLK Controller.
   * Install HLK Client OS.
 Run one time prerequisited.
 See beneath.
   * Run the System test "Microsoft Teams MVHV Test Version Check".
 Test should Pass.
   * Run the other 11 System tests.
 The test should complete, but may not all pass (errors are fine and we will refine - but we'd love to look at them)
   * You are not asked to run the Device version of the tests.
   * Create HLKX file.
   * Review results and/or share with your Microsoft partner please.
+* Goals:
+  * Ability to install HLK w/MVHV and run tests.
+  * Pass the  "Microsoft Teams MVHV Test Version Check" test.
+  * Run (but not pass or investiage) the other 11 tests.
+  * Ability to share hlkx package for future collaboration.
+* Non-goals:
+  * Detailed analysis of results

 ## Terminology
 * HLK: Windows Hardware Lab Kit.